'I want my film to show the world in lockdown'

 Video

-A teenager has filmed a documentary about people's experiences of the coronavirus pandemic.
+A teenager has filmed a documentary about people's experiences of the coronavirus pandemic and is releasing it on an international video streaming site.

-Octavia Sanger, 16, from Winchester in Hampshire, interviewed 35 people across the world for her film Life in Lockdown.
+Octavia Sanger, 16, from Winchester in Hampshire, interviewed 35 people both at home and across the world for her film Life in Lockdown.

-The one-and-a-quarter hour film deals with how the pandemic has altered people's perceptions of issues such as family life, relationships and faith.

-Octavia used her mum's camera and learned filming and editing skills as she went along.

 -